-Active Ownership across all eligible Pinebridge funds (1 year to 31 December 2020)

-Over the 12-month period Pinebridge attended 893 meetings and cast 9,688 votes for proposals and 664 votes against proposals.

-Some examples include:

-- The Boeing Company

-PineBridge voted against the re-election of long-time directors Collins, Giambastiani, Schwab and Williams due to the board's failure to exercise sufficient oversight of management strategy and corporate culture.
+• Active Ownership across all eligible Pinebridge funds (1 year to 31 December 2020) Over the 12-month period Pinebridge attended 893 meetings and cast 9,688 votes for proposals and 664 votes against proposals.
+Some examples include: The Boeing Company PineBridge voted against the re-election of long-time directors Collins, Giambastiani, Schwab and Williams due to the board's failure to exercise sufficient oversight of management strategy and corporate culture.
+Cintas Corp Voting was in line with management and ISS recommendations to elect Ronald W. Tysoe to the board of directors.
+PineBridge will continue to monitor the company's progress, particularly the anticipated GRI reportThe company has been family run since inception and has been gradually moving toward the standards expected from a larger company in terms of transparency. • References More information on Pinebridge's ESG policies and principles can be found in their document on " ESG Integration. " This has further information also on how Pinebridge actively incorporates ESG.

-- Cintas Corp

-Voting was in line with management and ISS

-recommendations to elect Ronald W. Tysoe to

-the board of directors.
-PineBridge will continue

-to monitor the company's progress, particularly

-the anticipated GRI reportThe company has

-been family run since inception and has been

-gradually moving toward the standards expected

-from a larger company in terms of transparency.

-More information on Pinebridge's ESG policies and principles can be found in their document on "ESG Integration."
-This has further information also on how Pinebridge actively incorporates ESG.

 Pinebridge provided a statement on the specifics to their active ownership and voting case studies shown above.
+Schroders Diversified Growth Fund • Fund Manager Overview In 2017, the Schroders Sustainable Investment Team introduced a sustainability accreditation process to help distinguish how environmental, social and governance (ESG) factors are considered across our products.
+This is intended to help investors understand the different roles that ESG plays in their investment processes.
+There are three key sustainability categories Screened - Negative screening beyond cluster munitions, anti-personnel mines and biological and chemical weapons.
+Integrated - ESG factors are systematically integrated into the investment process and can be clearly evidenced.
+Sustainable - Sustainability is a building block of the investment process.